Kim Jones back on runway as Fendi channels celestial Rome

 An enveloping blood-red satin gown on a model with devil stage makeup was embellished with shrunken skeletons — evoking the final scene of the 1988 movie classic.

-Puffy pantaloons in silk, which evoked medieval dress and ended at the knee, conjured up images of the Italian theater.
-Its model who wore ballet shoes had an off-kilter air with red cheeks and lit spookily in chiaroscuro.

-Yet styles sometimes veered off into pure theatrics like a feathered hood in bluebonnet and gauche fringed jacket.
+Styles sometimes veered off into pure theatrics, such as in one a feathered hood in bluebonnet and gauche fringed jacket.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.